Our Mandate

 Internships

-• Preparing a weekly press review with commentary on news about Africa
+• Media monitoring: Create our weekly DAS press review on news from and about Africa

-• Participation in the organisation of the German Africa Award
+• German Africa Award: Work on the organisation of the German Africa Award.

 Requirements

-• Special interest in the political field of Africa and German Africa policy
+• Strong interest in the political field of Africa and German Africa policy

 contact details